darktable/Unity-Plane-Mesh-Splitter/README.md

 ![alt tag](http://i.imgur.com/5PzoVFc.jpg)

+# Installation

+You have two options
+- Download the .unitypackage from 'releases' section and import it in Unity.
+- Clone this repository and put the scripts into your assets folder.

 # Usage - MeshSplitController component

 Put the "MeshSplitController" component on the game object you want to split and press the "Create submeshes" button.
 Press "Clear submeshes" to revert.